Do you want to know the secret to becoming a writer?

 11. Bestow it.

 If you want to be a writer, you'll probably have to share your work with the world.
 Well, it's finally here.
 You're about to become an author.
 Take a deep breath, and set sail into the unknown.
 Your polished work will need some kind of publishing platform, so it's time to consider your options.
-Do you want to submit your manuscript to publishers?
+Do you want to submit your book to publishers?
 Do you want to self-publish your book on Amazon?
 Do you want to simply post your novel to Google Docs and share it with friends?
 There are many options to consider.

 No matter what you do, as a writer, it's likely you'll face some rejection.
-Whether that means a rejected manuscript, a lack of sales, or a scathing critique, it's probably not going to feel good.
+Whether that means a rejected book, a lack of sales, or a scathing critique, it's probably not going to feel good.
 Still, it's unlikely that your story will be a complete flop.
 Always remember that you've done something incredible by sharing your story with the world.
 But even if it is a complete flop, as I've said before, it's better to belly flop off the high dive than to stay in the shallow end of the pool your whole life.

 12. Keep up with it.

 You're a writer and an author.
 Great job!
 Let's keep it that way.
 As an author and writer, it's best for you to keep up with the field.
 How do you do that?
 Well, you should keep reading, and you should keep writing.
-You should also continue being involved in the community, whether that means supporting poetry readings or attending workshops or helping a writer friend with his or her manuscript.
+You should also continue being involved in the community, whether that means supporting poetry readings or attending workshops or helping a writer friend with his or her book.
 You may also wish to keep up with the publishing industry or begin writing a journal.
 But you've done it.
 You've finally learned how to become a writer.

 Becoming a writer is not an impossible task.
 I'm here to tell you that you should become a writer, that you can, that you have the talent, and that there are endless sources of inspiration.
 There is no excuse you can give me that I'll take, unless it's that you don't want to become a writer.